An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: Introduction

-In this work, we consider a general high-dimensional polynomial scaling regime, where the number of samples $n$ can grow to infinity proportional to $d^\ell$, for some positive integer $\ell$.
-The linear regime, with $\ell =1$, was previously studied by \citet{cheng2013SpectrumRandom}, who showed that the ESD of $A$ converges to a deterministic limit distribution whose Stieltjes transform can be characterized as the solution to a cubic equation.
-(See \sref{related} for further discussions on related work in the literature.)
-An interesting observation was made by \citet{fan2017SpectralNorm}, who pointed out that the limiting ESD of $A$ (as determined by the aforementioned cubic equation) is equal to that of
+In this work, we examine a general high-dimensional polynomial scaling regime, where the number of samples $n$ can grow to infinity proportional to $d^\ell$, for some positive integer $\ell$.
+The linear regime, with $\ell =1$, was previously studied by \citet{cheng2013SpectrumRandom}, who showed that the ESD of $A$ converges to a deterministic limit distribution, with its Stieltjes transform characterized as the solution to a cubic equation (see \sref{related} for further discussions on related work in the literature).
+Interestingly, \citet{fan2017SpectralNorm} observed that the limiting ESD of $A$ (as determined by the aforementioned cubic equation) is equivalent to that of a simpler matrix model, which consists of the linear combination of a (shifted) Wishart matrix and an independent matrix sampled from the Gaussian orthogonal ensemble (GOE).
+This observation leads to an intriguing interpretation: the \emph{nonlinear} kernel $f_d$ is asymptotically equivalent to a \emph{linear} and \emph{noisy} transformation.

-where $X = [\vx_1, \ldots, \vx_n] \in \R^{d \times n}$ is a matrix whose columns are the data vectors, $H$ is an independent matrix drawn from the Gaussian orthogonal ensemble (GOE), and $\co, \gamma$ are two constants that depend on $f_d$.
-Comparing the models in \eref{A_f} and \eref{B_f_linear}, one may interpret the effect of the \emph{nonlinear} kernel function $f_d$ as a \emph{noisy linear} transformation applied to the shifted Gram matrix $X\tran X - I$.

-The main result of this work is to show that the above characterization obtained under the linear scaling regime is a special case of a general \emph{equivalence principle} that holds when $n \asymp d^\ell$ for any $\ell \in \N$ and under mild conditions on the kernel $f_d$.
-Specifically, we show in Theorem~\ref{thm:equivalence_f} that the ESD of $A$ is asymptotically equal to that of
+The main contribution of this work is to demonstrate that the aforementioned characterization, derived under the linear scaling regime, represents a special case of a more general \emph{equivalence principle}.
+This principle holds when $n / d^\ell \to \ratio \in (0, \infty)$ for any $\ell \in \N$ and under mild conditions on the kernel $f_d$.
+Specifically, we establish in Theorem~\ref{thm:equivalence_f} that the ESD of $A$ is asymptotically equivalent to that of

 where $W \in \R^{N_\ell \times n}$ is an i.i.d. standard Gaussian matrix with aspect ratio $N_\ell / n \to 1/(\ratio \ell!)$, and $H$ is a GOE matrix independent of $W$.
-The constants $\co_\ell$ and $\gamma_\ell$ both depend on $\ell$, and they can be computed by expanding $f_d$ in the orthogonal Hermite polynomial basis.
-As an immediate consequence of this equivalence principle, the limiting ESD of $A$ can be simply characterized as a free additive convolution between a (shifted) Marchenko-Pastur (MP) law and a semicircle law.
+Both constants $\co_\ell$ and $\gamma_\ell$ depend on $\ell$ and can be determined by expanding $f_d$ in the orthogonal Hermite polynomial basis.
+As a direct consequence of this equivalence principle, the limiting ESD of $A$ can be characterized simply as a free additive convolution between a (shifted) Marchenko-Pastur (MP) law and a semicircle law.